-Before you dive into looking to award space, it’s a good idea to get an idea of the cash ticket prices between your origin and destination.
-This is especially important if you’re booking an economy class ticket as we regularly see some fantastic fare deals in the cheap seats.
+Before you dive into looking for seats available using your points, which can be frustrating in itself, it’s a good idea to get an idea of the cash ticket prices between your origin and destination.
+This can be done using Google Flights, which is a handy and simple first step.

 Check Airline Program Award Rates

-Next, you can start getting an idea of how many miles/points you’d need if you were to book an award ticket.
+Next, it’s good to start getting an idea of how many miles/points you’d need if you were to book a ticket using your credit card or airline miles.
 If you only have miles with one airline program, that’s a pretty quick process.
 If your dates are inflexible, it may also be a brief search as well.

-Assuming you have transferable points such as Amex Membership Rewards points, Capital One miles, Chase Ultimate Rewards points, Citi ThankYou Points or even Marriott Bonvoy points, you’ll have a few options to check.
+But Assuming you are super savvy, and have transferable points such as Amex Membership Rewards, Capital One Venture Miles, Chase Ultimate Rewards points, Citi ThankYou Points or even Marriott Bonvoy Points, you’ll have a few options to check.